-Mentors and mentor teams will be selected from LUMCON faculty members, their post-docs and graduate students, and visiting scientists (typically 1-2 scientists spend extended periods at LUMCON each summer) who have active research programs addressing basic and applied research questions in and around the Mississippi and Atchafalaya Rivers, their deltas, adjacent wetlands, and nearby coastal ocean waters.
+Mentors and mentor teams will be selected from LUMCON faculty members, their post-docs and graduate students, and visiting scientists who have active research programs addressing basic and applied research questions in and around the Mississippi and Atchafalaya Rivers, their deltas, adjacent wetlands, and nearby shallow coastal or deep ocean waters.

-The following mentors at LUMCON are accepting students for the 2014 LUMCON REU program (this list will change yearly).
-You can access more information on mentors by doubling clicking on their name which will direct you to their research page.
+The following mentors at LUMCON are accepting students for the 2017 LUMCON REU program (this list will change yearly).